 Procurement managers are the purchasing arm of every manufacturing organization.
-They make sure that the products needed to complete the job arrive on time, are high quality and are at a competitive price, meaning they often negotiate the price.
+They make sure that the products needed to complete the job arrive on time, are of high quality, and are at a competitive price, meaning they often negotiate the price.

 Procurement managers like to see as much information about your products and services as possible.
 Examples of who you work with, industries served, measurable quality standards, supply chain capabilities, and certifications.